EnkiduGilgamesh/LaTeX-Tutorial/4_Math/4.4_Long_Formula/README.md

 \end{align*}
 ```

 Notice that the `&` is strongly recommended to closely use in front of binary operator, or it will make a wrong spacing.
-The two examples blow show how to solve special situation if needed.
+The two examples below show how to solve special situation if needed.

 ```latex
 \begin{align}